kayla-manning/election-analysis-2020/posts/final.md

 | 2012 |              0.9500000 |
 | 2016 |              0.8800000 |

-Worst performing in swing states, classifying the following states less than 80% of the time:
+Not surprisingly, the model performed the worse in swing states.
+Across all elections from 1992-2016, the model correctly classified the popular vote winner less than 80% of the time in these 4 states:

 | State | Correct Classification |
 |-------|-----------------------:|